-As of December 2022, we have 38 fostering households of whom 3 are approved as dedicated support only carers.
-We currently have 32 children in placement utilising 29 of our 35 full-time fostering households.
-Our current household vacancy rate of 17% (6 vacancies) means that we can offer choice to our local authority partners and is in line with most independent fostering agency vacancy rates and lower than the national average of 37% as of 31 March 2019 (Ofsted).
+As of November 2023, we have 37 fostering households of whom 4 are approved as dedicated supportive foster parents.
+We currently have 33 children in placement utilising 29 of our 33 full-time fostering households.
+Our current household vacancy rate of 12% (4 vacancies) is considerably lower than the national average of 39% (vacant and unavailable) as of 31 March 2022 (Ofsted).